Commissioner, Chicago Public Library

 Ken Haycock directs the new graduate programs in Library and Information Management at the USC Marshall School of Business.
-He is adjunct professor in the Queensland Faculty of Science and Technology and was formerly professor and director at both San Jose, which became the largest global e-campus in LIS in the world, and the University of British Columbia.
-He is a past president of the Association for Library and Information Science Education and the Canadian Library Association, and former member of the Executive Board of ALA, his research focuses on advocacy and influence and leader development.
+He is adjunct professor in the Queensland Faculty of Science and Technology and was formerly professor and director at both San Jose and British Columbia.
+A past president of the Association for Library and Information Science Education and the Canadian Library Association, and former member of the Executive Board of ALA, his research focuses on advocacy and influence and leader development.
 Dr. Haycock has been honored by several national and international associations for his work.

 Professor of Practice, Aspen Institute Felow, Information School, University of Washington, former Director, Institute of Museum and Library Services (IMLS)

 Hildreth is the former city librarian of Seattle where she managed the Seattle Public Library, which includes the world-renowned Central Library and 26 new and expanded branches.
 The Library operated on a $50 million budget, had approximately 650 staff members, served more than 14 million visitors, and circulated nearly 12 million books and materials in 2010.

 Hildreth was the former state librarian of California, where she managed a $70 million administrative budget supporting library and research services for the state government and funding and consultation for California libraries.

 Before her 2004 appointment by California Gov. Arnold Schwarzenegger, Hildreth was city librarian of San Francisco, overseeing an annual operating budget of more than $58 million and a $130 million building program.
 She also served in leadership positions at the Sacramento Public Library, the Placer County Library, the Benicia Public Library and the Yolo County Library.
 She began her career in New Jersey.